tuarua/WebViewANE/README.md

 ## iOS

 The iOS version utilises the native WKWebView.
 The iOS version is written in Swift and uses a new way of writing ANEs for iOS.
+See this repo for more details https://github.com/tuarua/Swift-IOS-ANE

 ### Running on Simulator